Zackary-Vanche/logic_gates_mazes/README.md

 # logic_gates_mazes

-The folder logic_gates_mazes_executable contains the compiled code, and the application.
-  The game only needs this folder to work.
-  To launch the game :
-	  Double-click on logic_gates_mazes_executable/logic_gates_maze/logic_gates_maze.exe.
-	  	(A shortcut is also available in logic_gates_mazes_executable) A window will open.
-	  Click once on that window.
-	  The game starts.
-solutions.txt contains the solutions of each level.

-What comes next is only usefull if you want to develop the game.
-It is useless if you only want to play.
+logic_gates_mazes_main.py launches the game.

-I used PyInstaller to compile the game in a .exe.
+You can use PyInstaller to compile the game in a .exe.
 It should work on Linux, Windows and Mac, but I only tested it on Windows.
 (First you need to install the modules I used).

-In the folder logic_gates_mazes_python_code is the python code that needs to be compiled.
-  The game doesn't need this folder to work.
-There are some script that are not used by the game.